lassouani/Conduite_De_Projet_Dev_Equipe2/README.md

 Supervisor Mr Xavier Blanc: home page http://www.labri.fr/perso/xblanc/

-A project management in pejet consisting implementer has a project management tools.
+A project that consist in implementing a project management tool.
-We decide to use the Laravel and Bootstrap framwork to carry out our project.
+We decide to use the #Laravel and #Bootstrap framwork to carry out our project and #wamp for BDD

 Developers